The Who in XAI: How AI Background Shapes Perceptions of AI Explanations: Background

 \subsection{Explainable AI}

 While the origin of ``explainable AI'' can be traced back to expert systems in the 1980s~\cite{swartout1983xplain}, the field of XAI has been undergoing a resurgence due to the proliferation of complex Deep Learning models.
-Although there is a current lack of consensus on the meaning of explainability and related terms such as interpretability~\cite{rosenfeld2019explainability,arrieta2020explainable}, XAI work shares a common goal of making the AI systems' decisions or behaviors understandable by people~\cite{ehsan2019automated,adadi2018peeking} Among other dimensions to map the landscape of technical XAI approaches, the field differentiates between methods to build directly interpretable model and methods to generate explanation for opaque-box models~\cite{lipton2001good,ribeiro2016should, yosinski2015understanding,gilpin2018explaining} (for a detailed overview see recent survey papers~\cite{guidotti2018survey,arrieta2020explainable,adadi2018peeking}).
-While simpler models such as linear regression and decision-tree are typically considered directly interpretable but low-performing, recent work (e.g.~\cite{dash2018boolean,wei2019generalized}) focuses on developing new algorithms that ``open'' the opaque-box and allow ``under the hood'' inspection without sacrificing performance.
+Although there is a current lack of consensus on the meaning of explainability and related terms such as interpretability~\cite{rosenfeld2019explainability,arrieta2020explainable}, XAI work shares a common goal of making the AI systems' decisions or behaviors understandable by people~\cite{ehsan2019automated,adadi2018peeking} Among other dimensions to map the landscape of technical XAI approaches, the field differentiates between methods to build directly interpretable models and methods to generate explanations for opaque-box models~\cite{lipton2001good,ribeiro2016should, yosinski2015understanding,gilpin2018explaining} (for a detailed overview see recent survey papers~\cite{guidotti2018survey,arrieta2020explainable,adadi2018peeking}).
+While simpler models such as linear regression and decision-tree are typically considered directly interpretable but low-performing, recent work (e.g.~\cite{dash2018boolean,wei2019generalized}) focuses on developing new algorithms that produce ``clear-box'' models allowing ``under the hood'' inspection without sacrificing performance.